Pink (singer): 1999–2002: Can't Take Me Home and Missundaztood

 After Choice disbanded, Pink signed a recording contract with LaFace Records and began working on her first solo album with producers such as Babyface, Kandi Burruss and Tricky Stewart.
-Her first solo single, "There You Go", was released in February 2000 and became her first top-ten hit on the Billboard Hot 100 chart, where it peaked at number seven.
-Internationally, the song also charted inside the top ten in Australia, New Zealand, and the United Kingdom.
+Her first solo single, "There You Go", was released in February 2000 and became her first Top 10 hit on the Billboard Hot 100 chart, where it peaked at No. 7.
+Internationally, the song also charted inside the Top 10 in Australia, New Zealand, and the United Kingdom.
 In April, Pink's album, Can't Take Me Home, was released to commercial success.
-It peaked 26 on the Billboard 200 chart, and was certified double platinum by the Recording Industry Association of America (RIAA) for two million units shipped in the U.S. It also went platinum in the United Kingdom and multi-platinum in Australia and Canada, while selling over four million copies worldwide.
+It peaked at No. 26 on the Billboard 200 chart and was certified double platinum by the Recording Industry Association of America (RIAA) for two million units shipped in the U.S. It also went platinum in the United Kingdom and multi-platinum in Australia and Canada, while selling more than four million copies worldwide.
 Critical reception to the album was mixed.
-The album's second single, "Most Girls", peaked at number four on the Billboard Hot 100 and became her first chart-topping single in Australia.
-"You Make Me Sick" was released as the final single and reached number 33 on the Hot 100.
+The album's second single, "Most Girls", peaked at No. 4 on the Billboard Hot 100 and became her first chart-topping single in Australia.
+"You Make Me Sick" was released as the final single and reached No. 33 on the Hot 100.

 Pink won the trophy for Female New Artist of the Year at the 2000 Billboard Music Awards.
 She was billed as a supporting act on the North American leg of NSYNC's No Strings Attached Tour throughout the summer of 2000.
 In 2001, Pink, alongside singers Christina Aguilera and Mýa as well as rapper Lil' Kim, performed a cover of "Lady Marmalade" for the soundtrack of the film Moulin Rouge!.
 In the US it became the most successful airplay-only single in history, as well as Pink's first No. 1 single.
 The success of the single was helped by its music video, which was popular on music channels and won the MTV Video Music Award for Video of the Year.
 The song won Pink's first Grammy Award for Best Pop Collaboration with Vocals.